-This approach ensures that all of our findings are grounded in real world experiences and examples, bringing depth, insight and rigour to the fiscal costs we produce.
-Providing more information based on individual level analysis Previous studies have principally analysed the cost of poverty through looking at area-based estimates of poverty and public service spending.
-Through controlling for a range of area-based measures the contribution of poverty to those costs was estimated.
-This has some limitations as the ability to control for all factors driving public service use is challenging.
-Where possible we base our analysis on individual level datasets (i.e UKHLS or FRS) or administrative data which has been calibrated with individual level datasets.
-This approach may ensure we can better control for other factors driving use of services / public expenditure than previous analysis.
+Providing more information based on individual level analysis

+- Previous studies have principally analysed the cost of poverty through looking at area-based estimates of poverty and public service spending. - Through controlling for a range of area-based measures, the contribution of poverty to those costs was estimated. - This has some limitations, as the ability to control for all factors driving public service use is challenging. - Where possible we base our analysis on individual level datasets (i.e UK Household Longitudinal Study and Family Resources Survey) or administrative data which has been calibrated with individual level datasets. - This approach may ensure we can better control for other factors driving use of services / public expenditure than previous analysis.

 This report provides much needed evidence on the costs of inaction on hunger and hardship.
-It highlights how severe hardship has a pervasive impact on people's lives with knock on effects across the public sector.
+It highlights how severe hardship has a pervasive impact on people's lives, with knock-on effects across the public sector.
 This evidence should be the foundation of a clear plan for creating a sustained reduction in the number of people facing hunger and hardship in communities across the UK.